aicenter/simod/README.md

 ### Distance Matrix
-TODO: guide how to generate distance matrix.
+*This section is incomplete and should present a guide how to generate distance matrix.*

 # FAQ